Last Updated December 13th, 2020 at 01:55 pm by Lisa

 - Dice the shallots and set aside.

-- On medium-high heat, heat a large cast-iron skillet, sear the beef on each side until golden brown and caramelized, and stir the shallots around in the pan.
+On medium-high heat, heat a large cast-iron skillet.
+Sear the beef on each side until golden brown and caramelized, and stir the shallots around in the pan.
 The shallots will turn dark, that is ok but don't let them burn.

-- In the large skillet pan (don't clean it out!) add 2 cups of red wine (good Port preferred) and 3 tablespoons of butter, use a wooden spoon to scrape up all the bits known as the "fond" on the bottom of the pan.
-There is a lot of flavor down on the pan and you want that in your sauce!
-Next, add the beef back in the pan.
+In the large skillet pan (don't clean it out!) add 2 cups of red wine, good Port preferred.
+Add 3 tablespoons of butter.
+Use a wooden spoon to scrape up all the bits known as the "fond" on the bottom of the pan.

-- Carefully place the cast iron skillet into the 450-degree oven on the center rack, for 10 minutes, then flip over the beef for another 10 minutes.
+Carefully place the cast iron skillet into the 450-degree oven on the center rack, for 10 minutes.
+Then flip over the beef for another 10 minutes.

 - Serve with creamy horseradish sauce for dinner or on sandwiches.